dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

 # Android Enterprise device settings to allow or restrict features using Intune

 This article lists and describes the different settings you can control on Android Enterprise devices.
-As part of your mobile device management (MDM) solution, use these settings to allow or disable features, run apps dedicated devices, control security, and more.
+As part of your mobile device management (MDM) solution, use these settings to allow or disable features, run apps on dedicated devices, control security, and more.

 ## Before you begin